SGardiner/practicalmachinelearning/index.md

 ## [1] "In sample accuracy of the random forests algorithm: 0.99687"
 ```

-Out of sample accuracy should be very close to the in sample accuracy, because cross validation was used in fitting the model.
-The results below show this to be the case, 0.99813.
+The estimated out of sample error rate should be very close to the in sample error, because cross validation was used in fitting the model.
+The results below show this to be the case with an error rate of 0.00187, or an accuracy of 0.99813.

 ```r
 rfPred2 <- predict(rfModFit2, testing2)